MorganeFar/Hermes/README.md

 ---------------
 ### Prerequisites

+* Download a python editor
 * Download the pygame library
 * Download the whole gitHub folder
 * Sound on for a better experience
+* Enjoy this fantastic adventure !

+### Launch of the game
+Open with your python editor the code/global_niveau/mainCode.py file.
+Run the file and your quest begins.

 Tutorial
 ---------------